zorian-f/nd013-c2-fusion-solution/README.md

 # SDCND : Sensor Fusion and Tracking

 Write a short recap of the four tracking steps and what you implemented there (EKF, track management, data association, camera-lidar sensor fusion).
 Which results did you achieve?
 Which part of the project was most difficult for you to complete, and why?:
+* In the EKF Step, i impelented a 3D EKF Filter analogues to the 2D one in the lessons.
+Because everything is mathematically well described as matrices, going from 2D to 3D is no big Problem.
+Only the transfer function `F` and the covariance `Q` need some attention.
+* In implementing the track management, on challenge is to find the right heuristics for initializing, deleting und updating the tracks.
+*  Most difficult was to understand how all the different Variables of the EKF play together.
+Especially to understand the non-linearity of the Camera measurement.
+* In the end the model can successfully track 3 Targets without losing them once, it also deletes ghost-tracks or the ones which are out of sight.

 Do you see any benefits in camera-lidar fusion compared to lidar-only tracking (in theory and in your concrete results)?:
+* The fusion definitive adds complexity if this added complexity is worth the benefist of having, e. g.  redundancy for me is not clear now.
+As i heard in the lessons, there are companies like Tesla which think Lidar is not needed at all or are even obstructive.

 Which challenges will a sensor fusion system face in real-life scenarios?
 Did you see any of these challenges in the project?
 Can you think of ways to improve your tracking results in the future?:
 * In rela-Life a big challenge ist to compute in real-Time.
+* Tracking can be improved with better associtation algorithm like global nearest neighbor or having some sense of time

 ## Step 1
 EKF tracking a single real-world target with lidar measurement input over time: